 In April 2017, Jennifer Garner and Ben Affleck jointly filed legal documents seeking joint custody of their children.

-In May 2017, Jennifer Garner appeared in the drama Wakefield, which premiered at TIFF and was released.
+In May 2017, Jennifer Garner appeared in the drama Wakefield, which premiered at TIFF.

-In August 2018, Jennifer Garner received a star on the Hollywood Walk of Fame, being praised for her 'radiant likability'.
+In August 2018, Jennifer Garner received a star on the Hollywood Walk of Fame and had a leading role in the HBO comedy series Camping.

 In October 2018, Jennifer Garner's divorce from Ben Affleck was finalized.

-In 2018, Jennifer Garner and John Foraker co-founded the organic, fresh baby food company Once Upon a Farm, with Garner serving as chief brand officer.
+In 2018, Jennifer Garner co-founded the organic, fresh baby food company Once Upon a Farm.

-In 2018, Jennifer Garner co-starred in Love, Simon, voiced Mama Llama for Netflix's Llama Llama, and starred in the action film Peppermint.
+In 2018, Jennifer Garner co-starred in Love, Simon, voiced Mama Llama in Llama Llama, and starred in Peppermint.

-In mid-2018, Jennifer Garner started dating businessman John C. Miller.
+In mid-2018, Jennifer Garner began dating businessman John C. Miller.

-In 2019, Jennifer Garner reflected on the persistent presence of paparazzi outside her home and children's school, despite the passage of legislation to protect them.
+In 2019, Jennifer Garner reflected on the persistent presence of paparazzi outside her home and her children's school, despite the legislation passed to protect them.

 In 2019, Once Upon a Farm became the first refrigerated baby food available to WIC-eligible families.

-In 2020, Jennifer Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride, a recreation made during the COVID-19 pandemic.
+In 2020, Jennifer Garner starred in the Quibi comedy miniseries Home Movie: The Princess Bride, a recreation of the 1987 film produced during the COVID-19 pandemic.

 In early 2020, Jennifer Garner and John C. Miller split up.